 Many of the famous line dances we know and love were choreographed by one man: Bill Bader.
 If you've ever stepped out on the dance floor during a line dance, it's more than likely you were following along to one of his fun line dances with the help of a great DJ.

 10. "Any Man of Mine" - Shania Twain

 This song was crafted for the dancehall.
 Heavy on stomps and claps, it was practically served up by Shania Twain on a platter for line dancers.
-If you don't find yourself out on the floor stomping along when "Any Man of Mine" comes on, there's probably not much hope for you as a line dancer.
+If you don't hustle out to electric boogie on the dance floor when "Any Man of Mine" comes on, there's probably not much hope for you as a line dancer.

 9. "Louisiana Saturday Night" - Mel McDaniel